mescheidegger/AzureTranslationService/README.md

 ## Third-Party Dependencies
 This project uses third-party libraries and external APIs (e.g., Azure Translation Services).
 Their respective licenses and terms of service apply.
 This project is licensed under MIT, but usage of third-party services must comply with their own terms.

-The entire codebase for this project was generated through prompt engineering with GPT4 as a proof of concept for leveraging a Microsoft Azure Translation service.

 The client side was built using create-react-app.
 The server side is Node with Express for routing.

-All code was written by AI.

 1. Create a MS Azure Subscription
 2. Create a Translator Service under your description